polsevev/dat250-labs/dat250-expass-2.md

 - Wouldn't compile on linux, had to fix path of database.
 - Had to open each java project individually (should have been specified)
+    - Fixed by opening individually
 - What database was being used should have been specified.
 It as named Simple-DB which is an AWS database type, so googling was difficult.
+    - Fixed by asking in the Lab
-- A lot of the fields were the wrong type in the project
+- A lot of the fields were the wrong type in the project -Fixed by changing the types
 - Derby-db did not function to open the database (no clue why)
+    - Fixed by using intellij built in db viewer

 Ended up solving all these, other than  that i encountered no techical issues.